zanreal-labs/legal/en/ai-policy.md

 - Prompt injection, or any attempt to discover ZANREAL Labs AI Products' or other ZANREAL Labs products' source code;
 - Representing that output is human-generated without reliance on AI;
 - Violation of intellectual property rights;
-- "High-risk" areas, as defined under applicable AI legislation (e.g, the EU AI Act);
+- "High-risk" areas, as defined under applicable AI legislation (e.g., the EU AI Act);
 - Creating and/or disseminating age-inappropriate, sexualized, and/or harmful content to, relating to, or about minors;
 - Compromising your privacy rights or the privacy rights of others, for example by submitting personal information as input in violation of privacy laws;
 - Developing or advancing facial recognition databases;